The regime reacts to the European Parliament's resolution calling for sanctions against Díaz-Canel and the end of the agreement with the EU

 The resolution that triggered the Cuban response

-The resolution approved this Thursday by the European Parliament was supported by 283 MEPs, while 199 voted against it and 85 abstained.
+The resolution approved this Thursday by the European Parliament was supported by 283 MEPs, while 199 voted against and 85 abstained.

-The text constitutes one of the most severe statements from the European Parliament regarding the situation in Cuba in recent years.
+The text represents one of the most severe statements from the European Parliament regarding the situation in Cuba in recent years.
 Among other aspects, it warns that the Island is "on the verge of becoming a failed state" and notes that 89% of Cuban families live in extreme poverty.

 The Cuban reaction makes it clear that the government views the resolution as a new political offensive driven from Washington and supported by conservative sectors in Europe.

-However, the text approved in Strasbourg reflects a growing deterioration in the perception of the political, economic, and human rights situation on the Island within European institutions, which have traditionally been more inclined towards dialogue with Havana than to sanctions.
+However, the text approved in Strasbourg reflects a growing deterioration in the perception of the political, economic, and human rights situation on the Island within European institutions, which have traditionally been more inclined towards dialogue with Havana than towards sanctions.

 Filed under: